EC902-7-SP-CO: Economic Development Theory

 Upon successful completion of this module students will have an in-depth understanding of some of the problems facing developing countries and a toolkit on analyze policy programs both theoretically and empirically.
 Students will also be able to carry out advanced research into, and to act as policy advisors on, issues related to development economics.
 They should also be capable of evaluating policies in the context of the subject matter of the course from an economic perspective.

 This course will provide a range of employability skills.
-In particular you will gain academic skill, professional working skills, and external awareness.
+In particular you will gain academic skills, professional working skills, and external awareness.
 The models discussed in class with provide you with numeracy skills while the ability to do a term paper and read current research work will allow you to develop working skills.
 Finally, given the topic of the course, you will be exposed to issues facing people in other countries and differences between other cultures that will increase your external awareness.
-All these skill will provide you with a range of employability skills.
+All of this will provide you with a range of employability skills.

 One 2 hour lecture per week